yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 ## Before the Next Steps

-Make sure you have installed the following certificates on your operating system, trusted the root certificate, and copied the `grpc.pfx` file to the base directory of the `LGDXRobotCloud.API` project.
+Make sure the following certificates are installed on the operating system and that the root certificate is trusted:

 * Root certificate
-* Redis certificate (Client only)
+* Redis certificate (client only)
 * UI certificate

+Then copy the `grpc.pfx` file to the base directory of the `LGDXRobotCloud.API` project.